VERSION NO. 1 - SIMPLE AND ELEGANT SEAMLESS

 ![]() |

-To be able to "carry" a vital card, we have slipped a transparent card holder into our book covers:
+To be able to "carry" a health insurance card, we slipped a transparent card holder into our notebook covers:

 ![]() |